Are you looking to learn some fascinating Fish River Canyon facts? Well, did you know it’s the second-largest canyon in the world?

-The only facility on the rim of the canyon.
+This is the only facility on the rim of the canyon.
 It’s definitely a winner if you want to have a lazy day and still enjoy the crater.

 Ai Ais Hotsprings Resort

 This is where I stayed during my overland trip back in 2011.

 The place used to be known as the “southern jewel” of Namibia, though things have become less pretty lately due to poor management and neglected facilities.

-Ai Ais Hotsprings Resort also offers self-catering units and a camping ground, which are probably your best options right now.
+The resort also offers self-catering units and a camping ground, which are probably your best options right now.

 Canyon Adventures Guest Farm

 Situated at the confluence of the Löwen and Fish River Canyons, the ranch offers the possibility to swim in river pools and to admire bizarre petroglyphs.

-Fish River Canyon is just one of the vast and mostly unknown natural wonders in Namibia.
+However, it is just one of the vast and mostly unknown natural wonders in Namibia.
 Check out this post on the Namib Desert to learn about a few more.